The Atonement as a Blood Transfusion

 Which Spirit Do You Obey

 Just because God helps in our journey to improve our character doesn’t take away the responsibility on our part to be righteous.
 Rather, choosing to obey the spirit of goodness is a conscious decision each of us must make (Joshua 24:15, Revelation 3:20, 2 Nephi 2:27).
+This is one reason why covenants are so important: they help us to solidify our decision to consciously obey Christ.

-It is important for us to consciously choose to live righteously because, according to the scriptures, the spirit we obey in this life is the spirit we will obey in the life to come, and will thus determine our place in the afterlife (Romans 6:16, Alma 3:26–27).
+According to the scriptures, the spirit we obey in this life is the spirit we will obey in the life to come, and will thus determine our place in the afterlife (Romans 6:16, Alma 3:26–27).
 If we do not obey that good spirit, then we are obeying the evil spirit – it is one or the other (Matthew 6:24, Matthew 12:30, James 4:4, Revelation 3:15–16).
 And just to emphasize, we cannot change our spirit’s nature after death, so it is essential that we choose to obey this good spirit while we are still alive (Alma 34:34, Luke 13:24–27).

+Thus, to explain it more fully, we have to obey the spirit of Christ so that we can be counted as sons and daughters of God, and therefore heirs of God.
 I have tried to explain how to obey this good spirit in The Commandments and Aligning our Hearts with God, but since this is an individual journey, I encourage my reader to simply pray and ask God what he needs to change in his life.

 More Scriptures